OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-12.md

 ## Luke 12:31

-But seek His kingdom, and these things will be given to you as well.
+Instead, strive for His kingdom, and these things will be provided to you as well.

 ## Luke 12:32

-Do not be afraid, little flock, for your Father is pleased to give you the kingdom.
+Do not be afraid, little flock, for your Father delights in giving you the kingdom.

 ## Luke 12:33